-The Lone Sheiling is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.
+The Lone Shieling is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.

 The Lone Shieling, one of the earliest structures in the park, maintains an unchanged relationship to its site and is compatible with its highland park setting.
 Situated close to the Cabot Trail it is a well-known landmark in the area.

-Sources: Katherine Spencer-Ross, Lone Sheiling Shelter, Cape Breton Highlands National Park Cape Breton, Nova Scotia, Federal Heritage Building Review Office Building Report 93-071; Lone Sheiling Shelter, Cape Breton Highlands National Park, Cape Breton, Nova Scotia, Heritage Character Statement, 93-071.
+Sources: Katherine Spencer-Ross, Lone Shieling Shelter, Cape Breton Highlands National Park Cape Breton, Nova Scotia, Federal Heritage Building Review Office Building Report 93-071; Lone Shieling Shelter, Cape Breton Highlands National Park, Cape Breton, Nova Scotia, Heritage Character Statement, 93-071.

-The character-defining elements of the Lone Sheiling should be respected.
+The character-defining elements of the Lone Shieling should be respected.

 Its basic shelter ‘bothran’ design, craftsmanship and materials, for example:

 — its simple, low massing composed of a rectangular structure with low, heavy walls and a steeply pitched hipped roof;

 — its rustic character as demonstrated by the irregular pattern fieldstone walls, wood frame construction and thatch roof with roofing frames of purlins and rafters;

 — the simple, symmetrically arranged unadorned window and door openings;